KittyGiraudel/site/_posts/2012-01-01-items-on-circle.md

 <p>Then, the CSS would be slightly altered:</p>
 {% highlight css %}
 @for $i from 1 to $nbItems+1 {

 	&.#{$class-for-IE}#{$i} {
 		/* ... */
 	}

 }
 {% endhighlight %}
 <p>First problem solved.
 Not let's deal with the biggest one: IE8- doesn't support CSS transforms.
 Hopefully, we can draw a fallback that will make everything cool on these browsers as well using margin.</p>
-<p>Basically, instead of rotating, translating then rotating back each element, we apply it top and left margin (sometimes negative) to place it on the circle.
+<p>Basically, instead of rotating, translating then rotating back each element, we apply it top and left margins (sometimes negative) to place it on the circle.
 Fasten your belt folks, the calculations are pretty insane:</p>
 {% highlight css %}
 $margin-top : sin($rot * pi() / 180) * $half-parent - $half-item;
 $margin-left: cos($rot * pi() / 180) * $half-parent - $half-item;